cyverse-archive/NotificationAgent/README.markdown

 The service returns a 200 status code with a JSON response body.
 Otherwise, it returns either a 400 or 500 status code with a description of the error.

-The response body for a successful lookup with look like the following:
+The response body for a successful marking will look like the following:

     {
       "success" : true,
       "count" : "2"
     }

-The "count" field contains the number of system messages that are still unseen by the user.
-That value may never go down to 0 if there are system messages in the system that are not dismissible.
+The `count` field contains the number of system messages that are still unseen by the user.

 Passing the same UUIDs in to the endpoint multiple times is simply a no-op and does not return any errors.